Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Adventures in Wildemount/Unwelcome Spirits.md

 In addition to the playing card set and dice they use for entertainment, the two guards each have a coin purse containing 26 cp and 17 cp, respectively.
 In addition to the [[hunter’s coat]] Alonne Frith wears (see [chapter 6](https://www.dndbeyond.com/sources/egtw/[[wildemount]]-treasures#HuntersCoat "chapter 6")), one guard also carries Frith’s weapon, a [black-bladed +1 scimitar](https://www.dndbeyond.com/magic-items/scimitar-1), but is unaware of its magical properties and doesn’t use the weapon in combat.

 If [Bol’bara](https://www.dndbeyond.com/monsters/bolbara) has already been possessed, the two guards are dead and Alonne Frith huddles in his cage, the only living witness to Fort Venture’s demise.
-Frith can describe seeing a lone goblin spellcaster taking on the garrison, and how her power forced many of the soldiers to turn against each other.
+Frith can describe seeing a lone [[Goblinkin|goblin]] spellcaster taking on the garrison, and how her power forced many of the soldiers to turn against each other.
 He can still be asked to join the party, but the Charisma ([Persuasion](https://www.dndbeyond.com/compendium/rules/basic-rules/using-ability-scores#Persuasion)) check to convince him is made with disadvantage.

 ### V9.
 Storehouse